Dua Lipa's rising net worth and the expensive things she owns

 Earnings from Barbie

 Lipa is all set to make a splash with Greta Gerwig’s Barbie as a mermaid Barbie.
-Although her earnings from the film are not known, given the other actors are being paid around USD 12.5 million, it is safe to assume Lipa’s paycheck is staggering as well.
+Although her earnings from the film are not known, given the other actors are being paid around USD 12.5 million (INR 103 crore approx.), it is safe to assume Lipa’s paycheck is staggering as well.
 She has also contributed to the film’s music album and has created the “Dance The Night” song.

 As part of her rising acting career, the pop star is also expected to appear in Matthew Vaughn’s 2024 directorial Argylle, starring Henry Cavill, Ariana DeBose, Samuel L Jackson and Bryan Cranston.